 Founded: 1967

 Documents Interior Alaska history from gold rush days through military development and university establishment.
 Features pioneer artifacts and Native Athabascan culture.
+The museum offers visitors a unique opportunity to explore local history through carefully curated exhibits, artifacts, and educational programs

 Sitka Historical Society